bytecodealliance/rfcs/accepted/wasmtime-debugging.md

   simplify tracking local locations, while the former would greatly increase the amount of context we would need to pass into the utility function for inspecting the execution state.

+Finally, using Winch over Cranelift for debugging will bring with it a deoptimized runtime experience.
+We believe that this is an acceptable tradeoff, as we're debugging the semantics of the WASM program, not the specifics of the Cranelift or Winch generated code.
+Leveraging this assumption a bit more, we can rely on features like record an replay to improve the debugging loop, recording a trace with optimized code produced by Cranelift and replaying to the point of the bug in Winch for interactive debugging.

 # Future Work